bahodge/tomb-of-annihilation/sessions/Session 45.md

 [[Munch]] dashes around the corner and takes the ruby.
 The ruby looks incredibly expensive.
 The Juggernaut barrels back towards [[Munch]].
 The party narrowly escapes and destroys the juggernaut.

 We find a statue of a gargoyle.
 One of it's arms is broken.
 We find a secret corridor and [[Khara]] talks to a talking door that eats crabs.
 We continue through the level.

+We come across a stone lectern.

+A four-foot-high, seven-foot-wide iron lectern in the middle of this rusty, iron-plated room is topped by a slanted control panel.
+Set into the control panel are a gold lever with a star-shaped handle, two dials in red and blue, and two buttons of the same colors.
+Wall engravings behind the control panel show five groups of circles, with a small crystal embedded in the wall under each one.
+The crystal under the configuration labeled “3” glows bright green.
+Three six-inch-diameter rusty iron pipes jut from the wall above the engravings.